KritiSethi2006/Number-Guess-Game-Java/README.md

-# CODSOFT Task 1: Number Guess Game
-Java Internship Tasks – July 2025 (CodSoft)

-Number Guess Game — Java Console Application
+# Number Guess Game - Java Console Application

 This repository contains a simple and interactive number-guessing game developed in Java as part of the CodSoft Internship Program.
 The game runs on the console and engages users in predicting a randomly generated number within a defined range.